Abyss-W4tcher/volatility-scripts/profiles_and_symbols_builders/README.md

-# Volatility profiles and symbols automatic building
+# Volatility profiles and symbols automated generation

 ## About this project